darkrabel/simple-salray-and-expences-calculator/README.md

-# simple-salray-and-expences-calculator
+# Simple salary and expences calculator
-This is a calculator that can help you to calculate your svings and total salary.
+This is a calculator that can help you calculate your savings and total salary.